-Junior Divisions-Up to 17 years of age

-Senior Divisions-18 years of age and above
+Junior Divisions-Up to and including 17 years of age Senior Divisions-18 years of age and above must get the approval (Appendix IV) of the Junior competitor and their parent/legal guardian.

 Note: Rally divisions can be combined based on entry numbers and approval of the organizer and regional supervisor.
 Junior competitors can always compete up a division as a Senior to fill out a team.
 Senior competitors can never compete down in a Junior division.
-Before combining Junior and Senior aged competitors on the same team rally organizers must get the approval (Appendix IV) of the Junior competitor and their parent/legal guardian.
+Before combining Junior and Senior aged competitors on the same team, rally organizers